stderr-enst/jobefficiency/episodes/07_bottlenecks.md

 :::::::::::::::::::::::::: instructor
 ## Intention: Uncover one or two issues in the application

+Narrative:
+- Okay, what's slowest with creating snowman pictures?
+- Where does our system choke?

+What we're doing here:
 - What's a bottleneck?
 - How can we identify a bottleneck?
 - "Online" and "after the fact" workflows of performance measurements (trace, accumulated results, attached to the process (live), or after it ran)